FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 FR30 Model Collaborative Robot Load Curve
 *************************************************

 The maximum load that the FR30 collaborative robot can carry is 35kg, and the rated load is 30kg.
-The load curve is shown in the figure, which is "full performance".
+The load curve is shown in the figure.

+(1) FR30 can carry a load of 30kg or less at full performance, see the "blue envelope";

+(2) When the load is 30kg to 35kg, it is the extended load capacity, see the "red envelope", at this time the robot can operate in the following states:

+① Turn on the "time optimal mode", it is recommended to set the acceleration to less than 150deg/s\ :sup:`2`;

+② Reduce the robot's working range or reduce the operating speed.

 .. figure:: installation/069.png
 	:align: center